abishop17/hitting_top_notes_fragrances/README.md

 ![demo_header](https://github.com/abishop17/fragrance_analysis_capstone/blob/main/figures/demo/demo_header.png)

-The user makes a selection of a single top note from a static list taken directly from the dataset:
+The user makes a selection of a single top note from a static list taken directly from the dataset.
+A script randomly generates a middle and base note from those classes of features from within the dataset:

 ![demo_select_top_notes_and_make_a_fragrance](https://github.com/abishop17/fragrance_analysis_capstone/blob/main/figures/demo/demo_select_top_notes_and_make_a_fragrance.png)

-A script randomly generates a middle and base note from those classes of features from within the dataset:
+The script generates a prediction and provides a user feedback field for whether the user would like to wear the fragrance if offered a sample.

 ![demo_prediction_and_user_feedback](https://github.com/abishop17/fragrance_analysis_capstone/blob/main/figures/demo/demo_prediction_and_user_feedback.png)